GardenCityRuby/GCRC2014/sponsors/index.md

       <a
       href="//icicletech.com/garden-city-ruby-conference-2014-bangalore" id="icicle" target="_blank" class="imagereplace">Icicle</a>
       <p>
-      Icicle, based in Mumbai & Bangalore, is a Ruby on Rails development company building Web & Mobile products for Startups & Enterprises across the globe.
+      Icicle, based in Mumbai & Bangalore, is a <a href="http://www.icicletech.com/" target="_blank">Ruby on Rails development company</a> building Web & Mobile products for Startups & Enterprises across the globe.
 Established in 2004, Icicle has delivered excellent & successful products built by a team of passionate, entrepreneurial developers.